 Broken Nose Treatment Self-Care at Home

-Taking the following actions at home may help reduce the symptoms of a broken nose.
+Taking the following actions at home may help reduce the symptoms of a broken nose, once it has been diagnosed by a doctor.

 - Place some ice wrapped in a cloth over the nose for about 15 minutes at a time and then remove the ice.
 This process can be repeated multiple times throughout the day.
 Use ice at the time of injury and for 1-2 days afterward to reduce pain and swelling.
 Be sure to take breaks between applications, and do not apply the ice directly to the skin.